Khalid Hamadeh's Facebook Ads Course Review

 I must admit that I even learned some new things that I had never heard before.

-At the moment of writing this, the offer includes: 70 video lessons, a private Facebook group, bi-weekly live Q&A's (in the Facebook group) and all future updates included.
+At the moment of writing this, the offer includes: 80+ video lessons and all future updates included.

 I'll just share what I liked about the course and what I didn't like so much.

 What I liked about it:

 Khalid has a unique perspective you don't see in other courses.